samuelpucek/cv-pucek/README.md

-# cv-pucek
+# Curriculum Vitae

-Repository contains my CV.
+In this repo I version my CV.